Best Massage Chairs for Sports Recovery

 Infinity Genesis Max 4D

 The Genesis Max 4D is the established premium L-track pick for buyers who prioritize glute and hip coverage above full-spine reach.
 L-track geometry on the Genesis Max delivers extended under-seat coverage that works well for training-related lower back and hip tightness.
 The 4D roller system with deep pressure capability and broad program library makes it versatile across different training intensities and recovery phases.
-At $9,299, it occupies the upper-mid tier with a strong reputation among buyers using it for regular athletic maintenance.
+In the $8,000-$11,999 band, it occupies the premium tier with a strong reputation among buyers using it for regular athletic maintenance.

 Recovery timing guide